zarr-developers/zarr-python/docs/contributing.rst

 Creating a branch
 ~~~~~~~~~~~~~~~~~

+Before you do any new work or submit a pull request, please open an issue on GitHub to
+report the bug or propose the feature you'd like to add.

 It's best to create a new, separate branch for each piece of work you want to do.
 E.g.::

     git fetch upstream